mthorley/device-management/tasmota-installation/DETA Outdoor Double Power Point 6294HA.md

 Plug a device with a known wattage into the switch e.g. lamp with known wattage.

-Enter following via Tasmota UI console
+Enter following via Tasmota UI console:
 <pre>
 PowerSet 9.0 (dependent upon known wattage)
 VoltageSet 240.0